jltsiren/pggname/README.md

 54b49d18354a34fbd1af9aaac279e1b3ee67b2f68f0ff79f5ebf6c50c8d922a5
 ```

-## Canonical version

-* Interpret node identifiers as integers if possible; fall back to string identifiers if not.
-    * This allows using the natural order as the canonical order in common cases.
-* Use SHA-256 as the hash.
-    * SHA-512/256 would be faster, but it is not readily available on the command line.

 ## Other versions

-* Graphs in GBZ and GFA formats.
 * Node identifiers interpreted as integers or strings.
     * The canonical order of the nodes depends on the type of the identifiers.
     * Using string identifiers requires more memory.